The Common Program of the People's Republic of China 1949-1954

 The increase in numbers is caused by the publication of Thirty Years of the Chinese Communist Party, the works of Marx, Engels, Lenin and Stalin, the works of Mao Zedong, and other political works.

-On August 16, 1952, the government issues the Provisional Regulations on the Control of the Book Publishing, Printing, and Distributing Firms.
-Article 4 of these regulations stipulates "All publicly-run and jointly-run book and newspaper publishing businesses, printing businesses and distribution businesses shall, on the basis of a permit of the higher level to which they are subordinate (organ, group or enterprise) and a business application letter, indicating the business scope, the equipment situation (where necessary, attachments presenting business plans shall be included), and put forward a request for inspection and approval of business with their local administrative publishing organ."
-The regulation prohibits all antirevolutionary books and magazines.
-This regulation tightens the control of the CCP, all publishing houses become tools of the government, and all publications are ideological correct.
-This process of control is not so tightened that the persuading of reading free approved publications is initially difficult to implement.
-Many people prefer to rent or buy noncommunist books from secondhand bookstores or bookstalls.
+On August 16, 1952, the government issued the Provisional Regulations on the Control of the Book Publishing, Printing, and Distributing Firms.
+Article 4 of these regulations stipulated "All publicly-run and jointly-run book and newspaper publishing businesses, printing businesses and distribution businesses shall, on the basis of a permit of the higher level to which they are subordinate (organ, group or enterprise) and a business application letter, indicating the business scope, the equipment situation (where necessary, attachments presenting business plans shall be included), and put forward a request for inspection and approval of business with their local administrative publishing organ."
+The regulation prohibited all antirevolutionary books and magazines.
+This regulation tightened the control of the CCP, all publishing houses became tools of the government, and all publications were ideological correct.
+This process of control was not so tightened that the persuading of reading free approved publications was initially difficult to implement.
+Many people preferred to rent or buy non-communist books from second-hand bookstores or bookstalls.
 See also Article 45

 cited in Zhao (1989).
 Page 52 [↩] [Cite]